MacHu-GWU/aws_ci_bot-project/README.rst

 - Customizable: you can add your own Python script, giving you the flexibility to implement complex CI build strategies tailored to your specific needs.
 - Flexible: you can apply different CI build strategies to different Git repositories or groups of repositories, providing you with the flexibility to optimize your CI pipeline.

+It may take 30 minutes for the first time deployment.
+And then, it usually takes 5 minutes for adding new projects, or deploying to new AWS Regions or new AWS Accounts.

 Please read the `FULL DOCUMENTATION HERE <https://aws-ci-bot.readthedocs.io/index.html>`_.